Domains

 Prerequisites: One talent from Salt

 Instant: Once per scene, choose one: gain 2 Wit, gain 1 balance token, or cross up to 2 edges, ignoring difficult terrain.
 If you are Reckless, make two different choices instead.
+Describe what you packed and when you knew you'd need it.

 Here · 1 or more friends